HeemPlayz/Me-Syles/README.md

 })
 ```

+Add `img-center` class to any attribute in HTML file.

 It only support whether if it is centered or no
 More and more will be added and with easy installations.